🔥Arsenal XI vs Newcastle: Confirmed team news, predicted line-up and latest injuries🔥

 Arsenal head coach Mikel Arteta explains why he signed Pablo Mari

-In defence, new signing Pablo Mari is short on fitness – with Olympiacos a more realistic date for a debut – but Shkodran Mustafi deserves to keep his place given recent form.
+In defence, new signing Pablo Mari is short on fitness – with Olympiakos a more realistic date for a debut – but Shkodran Mustafi deserves to keep his place given recent form.

 Bukayo Saka has shaken off a knee knock picked up against Burnley and is in line to keep his place at left-back.